gregorybesson/ai-notes/README.md

 ## Pruning
 allows us to ignore portions of the search tree that make no difference to the final choice

-## heuristic evaluation functions
-allow us to approximate the true utility of a state without doing a complete search

 ## Game
 A game can be formally defined as a kind of search problem with the following components:
 - The initial state, which includes the board position and an indication of whose move it is.